Thailand Travel Requirements 2023

 From October 2022, Thailand was fully re-opened to all international tourists.
-Here are the latest Thailand travel requirements for tourists in 2023.
+Here are the latest Thailand travel requirements for tourists.

-There are no restrictions on who can visit Thailand.
+There are no restrictions on who can visit this country.
 Thailand is also extending guest stays as part of the country’s complete reopening to tourism.
-For travelers from nations or territories qualifying for visa exemption, the term of stay is extended to 45 days from 30 days, and to 30 days from 15 days for those who are eligible for Visa on Arrival (VOA), effective through March 31, 2023.
+For travelers from nations or territories qualifying for visa exemption, the term of stay is extended to 45 days from 30 days, and to 30 days from 15 days for those who are eligible for Visa on Arrival (VOA).

 Tourists from the listed nations can enter Thailand without a visa and remain for a specified period of time.

-45 days – Andorra, Australia, Austria, Bahrain, Belgium, Brunei, Canada, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, Indonesia, Ireland, Israel, Italy, Japan, Kuwait, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Maldives, Mauritius, Monaco, The Netherlands, New Zealand, Norway, Oman, The Philippines, Poland, Portugal, Qatar, San Marino, Saudi Arabia, Singapore, Slovak, Slovenia, South Africa, Spain, Sweden, Switzerland, Turkey, the UAE, UK, Ukraine, Vietnam, and the USA.
+• 30 days: Andorra, Australia, Austria, Belgium, Bahrain, Brunei, Canada, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Indonesia, Ireland, Israel, Italy, Japan, Kuwait, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Maldives, Mauritius, Monaco, The Netherlands, New Zealand, Norway, Oman, The Philippines, Poland, Portugal, Qatar, San Marino, Saudi Arabia(&VoA), Singapore, Slovak, Slovenia, Spain, South Africa, Sweden, Switzerland, Turkey, Ukraine, UAE, UK, USA

 Thailand’s e-Visa ApplicationĀ